georgedigs/ccp-clf-c02/docs/Security, Identity, and Compliance/index.md

 After Amazon Inspector has performed an assessment, it provides you with a list of security findings.
 The list prioritizes by severity level, including a detailed description of each security issue and a recommendation for how to fix it.
 However, AWS does not guarantee that following the provided recommendations resolves every potential security issue.
 Under the shared responsibility model, customers are responsible for the security of their applications, processes, and tools that run on AWS services.

 ### AWS Key Management Service (AWS KMS)

-In the same way, you must ensure that your applications' data is secure while in storage **(encryption at rest)** and while it is transmitted, known as  **encryption in transit**.

 _AWS Key Management Service (AWS KMS)_ enables you to perform encryption operations through the use of cryptographic keys.
 A cryptographic key is a random string of digits used for locking (encrypting) and unlocking (decrypting) data.
 You can use AWS KMS to create, manage, and use cryptographic keys.
 You can also control the use of keys across a wide range of services and in your applications.